Prince (musician): Reactions and tributes

-Posthumous projects
+Posthumous releases

-2016–2019

-The first posthumous release from the Estate was 4Ever on November 22, 2016.
-It was a compilation of Prince's hits plus one previously unreleased song, "Moonbeam Levels", originally recorded for the 1999 sessions in 1982.
+The first posthumous release from Prince's estate was the greatest hits album 4Ever on November 22, 2016.
+It is a compilation of Prince's hits, such as "Purple Rain" and "Raspberry Beret".
+The album included one previously unreleased song, named "Moonbeam Levels", originally recorded in the 1999 album sessions in 1982.

-On February 9, 2017, Prince's estate signed a distribution deal with Universal Music Group, which includes the post-1995 recordings on his NPG Records label and unreleased tracks from his vault.
-On June 27, Comerica (acting on behalf of the estate) requested that Carver County District Judge Kevin Eide cancel the estate's deal with Universal, as UMG's contract would interfere with a contract with Warner Music Group that Prince signed in 2014.
+On February 9, 2017, Prince's estate signed a distribution deal with Universal Music Group, which included the post-1995 recordings on his NPG Records label and unreleased tracks from his vault.
+On June 27, Comerica, acting on behalf of the estate, requested that Carver County District Judge Kevin Eide cancel the estate's deal with Universal, as UMG's contract would interfere with a contract with Warner Music Group that Prince signed in 2014.
 After Universal's attorneys were granted access to the Warner contract, the attorneys also offered to cancel the deal.
-On July 13, the court voided Universal's deal with Prince's estate, though Universal will continue to administer Prince's songwriting credits and create merchandise.
+On July 13, the court voided Universal's deal with Prince's estate.

-On April 19, an EP featuring six unreleased Prince recordings, Deliverance, was announced with an expected release date for later that week.
+On April 19, 2017, an EP featuring six unreleased Prince recordings, Deliverance, was announced with an expected release date for later that week.
 The next day, Prince's estate was granted a temporary restraining order against George Ian Boxill, an engineer who co-produced the tracks and was in possession of the master tapes, and halted the release of the EP.
 On June 23, a deluxe reissue of Purple Rain was released.
-The most expansive edition contained the first being a remaster of the original album made in 2015 and overseen by Prince himself, a bonus disc of previously unheard material called From the Vault & Previously Unreleased plus single and maxi-single edits, B-sides and the first DVD issue of Prince and the Revolution: Live recorded in Syracuse on the Purple Rain Tour.
-The album debuted at No. 4 on the Billboard 200 and at No. 1 on both the Billboard R&B Albums and Vinyl Albums charts.
+The most expansive edition contained a 2015 remaster of the original album, a bonus disc of previously unreleased material called "From the Vault & Previously Unreleased", B-sides, and the first DVD issue of Prince and the Revolution: Live, which was recorded in Syracuse on the Purple Rain Tour.
+The album debuted at number four on the Billboard 200 and at number one on both the Billboard R&B Albums and Vinyl Albums charts.